 Now that you understand how time theft occurs, and what impact it can have on your organization, it’s important to take steps to mitigate risk.

 Time theft generally results from poor time and attendance procedures.
 If this is the case for your company, it’s time to create a clear time and attendance policy.
-This policy should cover clocking in and out procedures, break periods, and use of company time for personal tasks.
-It should also detail the disciplinary procedures that will be used to discourage time theft.
+This policy should cover clocking in and out procedures, break periods, and the use of company time for personal tasks.
+It should also detail the disciplinary actions that will be used to discourage time theft.

 Once the policy has been created, be sure to educate employees on it, and incorporate it into your employee handbook.
 It can help to also ask your employees to sign a declaration saying that they have read and understood the policy.
 It is also important to follow through on these new procedures from the beginning so that employees know how serious time theft is.

 More often than not, employees who carry out time theft are not well-engaged.
-Employees who struggle with motivation find it much easier to pad timesheets, or use company time to complete personal tasks.
+Employees who struggle with motivation find it much easier to pad timesheets or use company time to complete personal tasks.
 Well-engaged employees on the other hand are generally punctual, honest, and committed to their work.

 As an employer, there are many steps you can take to improve employee engagement across the board.
-Regular check-ins with employees, regular feedback and other incentives can be used to improve morale.
+Regular check-ins with employees, regular feedback, and other incentives can be used to improve morale.
 If you’d like to read more about improving employee engagement for your employees, check out our blog post here!

 The best way to remove time theft from your organization is to change the way you are tracking time and attendance.
 Time and attendance software can improve every element of your process, from how employees clock in/out, to how attendance is matched to hours worked.
-Celayix time and attendance software is best-of-breed, with a mobile app, automated attendance matching, and GPS geofenced check ins.
+Celayix time and attendance software is best-of-breed, with a mobile app, automated attendance matching, and GPS geofenced check-ins.

-- Automated attendance matching – with Celayix, data from employee check in/outs can be used for payroll.
+- Automated attendance matching – with Celayix, data from employee check-in/outs can be used for payroll.
 The data can easily be exported and sent directly over to payroll, reducing the risk of payroll errors.
 It also tracks clock in/out data down to the minute, rather than rounding up/down to the nearest 15 minutes.
 This ensures that you are only paying for the time that your employees actually work.